 Congratulations!
 Your Church is growing and now you need to expand facilities so more people can be inspired, challenged, and nurtured.
 As a member of the Building Committee it is your goal to guarantee this happens in a beautiful, functional, affordable building.

-This can be an overwhelming task, but understanding the four phases of building development:
+This can be an overwhelming task, but understanding the three phases of building development:

 can simplify the complexity of a project into manageable parts.

 Design is a discovery process.
 Given the physical limitations of the site and the financial parameters of your budget, you and your architect will begin to investigate various opportunities and options for the facility.
 The architect will test ideas graphically and begin to give form to the church’s needs and desires.

 ● Visioning must occur prior to any space planning.
 In this phase of the process, you will focus on the task of developing goals and strategies to be used throughout the life of the project.
 What has your committee been called to do?
 What is the desired outcome?
 The vision that you create will be a critical reference throughout the life of the project.
 A key element of Visioning is to communicate your objectives back to the community you serve for confirmation and validation.
 It is important to know that you are on the same page as the community you serve.

 ● Have key leaders in your organization write out where they see their departments in one, five, and ten years.
 What new or expanded opportunities do they anticipate?
 Seeking input from staff will help identify concerns, “hot buttons,” and “sacred cows” that can be addressed during the process.
 It will also give you insight into their expectations for the project.
 Summarize the staff’s goals and objectives.
 Referring to this summary periodically will help you stay focused.